Dragon Boat Festival

 Fifth Date of the fifth month of the lunar calendar

-- Discover Hong Kong: Dragon Boat Festival — See how they celebrate in the City of Life
+- Discover Hong Kong: Dragon Boat Carnival — See how they celebrate in the City of Life

 - Qu Yuan [Chu Yuan] – The Great Poet — Learn more about the scholar whose inspired this holiday